History of Harrow Taekwondo

 Harrow Taekwondo students are given opportunities to excel and to find their place in the world.
 Each student is prepared and supported by a dedicated black belt who will help to teach a peer group (belt grade).
 We also run a mentoring scheme for junior grades.

-– Master A Manning VIII Dan Black Belt – BSc, MSc, MA, FCIPD
+– Grandmaster A Manning IX Dan Black Belt – BSc, MSc, MA, FCIPD